dainst/idai-field/desktop/src/manual/manual.en.md

 The formats *CSV* and *JSON Lines* are suitable for creating new resources or editing existing resources.
 Geometries can be added or edited using the formats *GeoJSON*, *Shapefile* or *JSON Lines*.
 The *Catalog* format can be used to exchange Field type catalogs.

+Please note that new images can only be imported via the menu "Tools" ➝ "Image management".
+However, the resource data of already imported images can be edited via CSV or JSON Lines import.

 ## Export